 Are you in a vacation frame of mind yet?

-That’s why we’ve put together some tips to help you start saving for vacation right now!
+That’s why we’ve put together some tips to help you start planning for your vacation right now!

-Make your vacation a budget line.
+Make your vacation a line in your budget.

 Set your expectations.